Enrollment for the new Confirmation class is now open!

 The Confirmation program is a 2-year program.
-New candidates should enroll in the program to begin in the Fall of 2020 (leading to Confirmation in 2022), using this form.
+New candidates should enroll in the program to begin in the Fall of 2020 (leading to Confirmation in 2022), using the form provided by the ESM Office.
 Depending on registrations, classes will start at St. Bernard's in October 2020.

 The first segment of the classes focusses on building Bible literacy with the T3 Teen Timeline program.
 The format and content of the subsequent program units will differ slightly, based on the individual tutor's preferences.